Jennifer Case, Ph.D.

 I have been researching student learning in higher education for over two decades, and much of my empirical work is with students studying engineering.
 This can be a challenging degree program, and I am interested to research teaching approaches that foster good learning outcomes.
 I am also interested in engineering curriculum structures; how these build the knowledge and dispositions that engineers will need in the workplace.

+I have a particular interest in education research methodologies.
 Student learning research tends to use theories and methodologies informed by cognitive psychology, but in my work, I have also explored the use of sociological perspectives to obtain different insights as to what is going on.
-I am interested in the interplay between the structures of university programs and the development of student agency through the degree.

 Selected Awards & Honors